amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 # NEXT STEPS WITH AMIT (Updated: 2/8):

 1) Now that we have moved prompts outside of the code, point to Firestore for prompts instead of prompt_store.py.
-But keep it easy to revert back to prompt_store.py
+But keep it easy to revert back to prompt_store.py - Done

 2) Google Firestore integration should do a two step search for prompts.
 First look for a custom prompt from the user.
 If it doesn't exist get the default prompt for that prompt_name.

 3) Set up for multi-tenancy so that prompts can be modified by organization

+a) Setup Authentication
+b) Define user table with roles (admin and user) and populate with one user
+c) Process to add users

 4) Modify eval.py so that eval can be done for entire conversation instead of just one statement at a time.